 His only consolation was being able to stop and look out once in awhile at them and hope that he, too, could find a new home.
 Although he was too exhausted to continue his journey, he was only a hundred miles from the California border and wanted to cross before dawn.
 Had there not been a statewide net in place, he would have preferred crossing into the Canadian or Mexican borders, but that was out of the question.
 His only possible refuge was his father’s old cabin in the San Bernardino Mountains.
 It was the only good thing the old man had ever left him.
 His mother wrote to him about the cabin while he was in prison and told him that his father wanted him to have it.
 The old man had waited until he was serving time in prison to make the offer.
 The fact that he had been dead all these years and he had only his mother’s words worried him.
 Though in a remote location and on a rocky, mountain road, squatters could have taken it over, it could have burned down, or the old man might even have sold it in spite of his mother’s claim.
 Nevertheless, it had become his only goal; he had read about criminals hiding out for years in remote locations.
 If it was still there and uninhabited it would give him respite for a while until he could plan his next move.
 Unfortunately, the current major Southwestern city he was passing through was congested with homeward bound commuters.
 An apparent accident ahead increased the congestion, until he found himself in a traffic jam reminiscent of cities on the east coast.
 In a path frequented with sudden, inexplicable detours, he at least had the grim satisfaction to know that he had a full tank of gas and was on the right road.
 He had all the time in the world.
 He had nowhere to go except ‘away’.
 And yet these stoppages made him feel vulnerable and trapped.
 The traffic on both sides of his car soon became dense and sluggish.
 As fingers of diversity now, it controlled his dilemma, yet, for the time being, allowed him time to search the side of the freeway for a promising off-ramp.
 While he scanned the landscape on his right for just the right detour, he spotted a row of flares, a disabled vehicle, and a red flashing light ahead.
 A well-honed caution instinctively drove his steering wheel to the left, when a car-length patch of pavement appeared beside him.
 But this decision, along with his decision not to pull over when he had the chance, turned out to be a miscalculation: the off-ramps were now out of reach, the flashing light became a tow truck in his rear-view mirror, and the traffic seemed to close ranks around him.

 Rumbling close to him, approaching menacingly behind, it goaded him on a great chain of being.
 To his tired mind, he had become merely a particle in its body, unable to escape its momentum.
 When he had recovered from this distorted impression, his mind was lulled into an even more dangerous state: drowsiness.
 At this point, the pressing traffic, which had kept him alert and on guard, began thinning out on the outskirts of town.
 The iron stream began emptying itself quickly into the surrounding suburbs.
 Still moving heavily near the city limits, the highway had veered west to avoid a huge row of black mesas.
-Most of the remaining motorists emptied more quickly into outlying reservations and suburbs as they chased the dying sun home.
+Most of the remaining motorists emptied more quickly into outlying suburbs as they chased the dying sun home.
 Now, as the road dipped south again, he seemed to have the road to himself.
 The great and uncompromising feeling of guilt and loneliness he carried with him was dulled by exhaustion.
 Sunset and the collapse of night signaled to his eyes that he was on the brink of falling asleep.

 Once again doubt consumed him.
 What if his plan to sneak into California proved foolhardy?
 There could, even at this early stage, be a roadblock?
-Was his crime great enough t to warrant such a measure?
+Was his crime great enough to warrant such a measure?
 Much of his fear, he realized, after so many miles, was magnified by the deed, itself: the faces of the old couple he struck, the sickening sound of bones crunching and the thump of his wheels driving over the bodies in the road.
 Despite his fears, however, he had seen nothing yet to justify them.
 There was so much other news crowding out that one event: the current war, a new terrorist threat, and a multiple murder at a military base.
 Was he that special?
 His throbbing head, drooping eyes, and trembling frame told him once again that he needed food again and he needed rest.
 At this stage of his journey, he decided it was time to stop.
 He was ravenously hungry and craved a shower, and he couldn’t drive another mile without once more falling asleep.
 Pulling off the road, he sat there a moment, letting his headlights burn the dark.
 With hesitation, he turned off the ignition and lights and set the gearshift in park.
 In the middle of nowhere, having no idea where he was, he felt safe enough to sleep.
 Reaching into his glove compartment, he pulled out his clock, its phosphorescent face emitting an eerie light.
 Next to it sat a bag of Fritos, which would have to suffice for dinner, until he officially stopped.
 Raising the clock up carefully, he set it for one hour, and then adjusted his seat to a comfortable angle for sleep.
 After closing his eyes and snuggling into his coat, he let his mind and body take flight on that path of retreat on which he was again driving: always away, never toward—away from his life, pursuits, family, and friends, away from everything he once loved.
 As he dreamed, the images changed to different people and different places but always came back to the same familiar theme: the road, his crime, and the long, long journey away.

 At the end of a series of crashing events, he had arrived, from a world in which all the atoms were in collision.
 A failed career, broken marriage, and drift into white-collar crime, culminating in the hit-and-run crime committed on the road had led to this point.
 If he hadn’t hit those pedestrians, he wouldn’t have taken this detour.
 If he had of stopped, instead of fleeing from the scene, he could have told them the couple had been jaywalking.
 What prevented him from making this decision was the fact he had been drinking beer that evening, and there appeared to be no witnesses.
 If he hadn’t been drinking, if there had been witnesses, and if he had been clear-headed enough to make the right decision, he might have gotten off with a DUI and escaped jail….
 If—that awful conjunction that would haunt him all his days.
 One terrible event, far worse than graft and cooking the books had brought him to the lowest point in this life.